 Occupations and Workforce

-Emerson is a blue-collar town, with 36.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Emerson is generally considered to be a blue-collar town.
+36.03% of the Emerson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Emerson is a town of sales and office workers, service providers and transportation and shipping workers.
 There are especially a lot of people living in Emerson who work in sales jobs (13.97%), food service (13.24%) and office and administrative support (11.03%).

 Setting & Lifestyle